-People may wish to substitute hoi sin sauce for many reasons, such as an intolerance or allegy to a specific ingredient, to reduce their salt or sugar intake, to manage blood glucose levels or weight, or simply for taste.
+Possible reasons a person may wish to use an alternative to hoisin sauce include an intolerance or allergy to a specific ingredient, to reduce their salt or sugar intake, to manage blood glucose levels or weight, or simply for taste.
 People can easily make many delicious alternatives at home to fit their preferences.

 Hoisin sauce is a condiment that people use in Asian recipes and cooking.
 For example, they may use it as a dip for spring rolls or dim sum, add it to stir fries, or use it as a marinade or glaze to add flavor to meat or seafood.